vasil-sarandev/compactly/README.md

 npm run dev
 ```

 Alternatively if you don't want to run with Docker for some reason - install the dependencies and use turbo's dev command.
-You will however need to adjust the ports for the apps because they're all currently listening @ 3000 which will result in conflicts with ports.
+Reminder - you'll have to configure and run the shared services on your local machine (MongoDB, Kafka, Redis, ...etc)

 ```
 npm install && npm run turbo:dev